Zorro

-In the stories, Zorro has a high bounty on his head, but is too skilled and cunning for the bumbling authorities to catch, and he also delights in publicly humiliating them.
-Because of this, the townspeople started calling him "El Zorro" due to his foxlike cunning and charm.
-Zorro is an acrobat and an expert in various weapons, but the one he employs most frequently is his rapier, which he uses often to carve the initial "Z" on his defeated foes, and other objects to "sign his work".
-He is also an accomplished rider, his trusty steed being a black horse called Tornado.
+In the stories, Zorro has a high bounty on his head, but he is too skilled and cunning for the bumbling authorities to catch and he also delights in publicly humiliating them.
+The townspeople thus started calling him "El Zorro", because of his fox-like cunning and charm.
+Zorro is an acrobat and an expert in various weapons.
+Still, the one he employs most frequently is his rapier, which he often uses to carve the initial "Z" on his defeated foes and other objects to "sign his work".
+He is also an accomplished rider, his trusty steed being a black horse named Tornado.